selkovjr/dechrom/README.md

 ## Pixel-level result sample
 ![sample](doc/images/sample.png)

 The image on the left is produced by detecting edges in a crude linear interpolation of the raw EXR photograph.
 On the right, the corrected version of the same image.
-Distortion coefficients were obtained from the raw image by optimization.
+Distortion coefficients were obtained from the raw image by minimizing inter-channel differences.

 ## Motivation